-Members of the Committee recommended that a Communications Plan is put together for some of the main fees and charges which focusses on the increase in cash terms rather than in percentage terms which can be misleading.
-It should also highlight that benchmarking information was used to be able to propose an increase in Fees and Charges.
+Corporate Overview and Scrutiny Committee recommends that a Communications Plan is put together for some of the main fees and charges which focusses on the increase in cash terms rather than in percentage terms which can be misleading.
+It should also highlight that benchmarking information was used to be able to propose an increase in various Fees and Charges.